-Contact James Benak at 269-782-1221 or jbenak@swmich.edu.
+Contact Andrew Churchill at 269-782-1218 or achurchill@swmich.edu or James Benak at 269-782-1221 or jbenak@swmich.edu.

-To earn this certificate, students must have an overall GPA of 2.0 or higher, fulfill the course requirements of the program listed below, and complete a minimum of 21 credit hours.
-Additionally, each prerequisite course and the internship (if selected as an elective) must be completed with a minimum grade of C."
+To earn this certificate, students must have an overall GPA of 2.0 or higher, fulfill the course requirements of the program listed below, and complete a minimum of 20 credit hours.
+Additionally, each prerequisite course and the internship (if selected as an elective) must be completed with a minimum grade of C.